Microsoft Browser Usage Drops 50% As Chrome Soars

 Firefox is going to lose another point (Score:2)

-Interesting side note (Score:2)
+Interesting side note (Score:3)

 I decided to RTFA.
 The article is actually about the 13% decline in Safari's user share on Mac - the IE/Edge plummet is just mentioned as a small side note.
 But the submitter spun it to be about MS's browser.

 Interestingly, the article says we can't know for certain what the users who've abandoned Safari have switched to... which seems odd.
 Sure, some Slashdotters may switch user agent strings... but it's hard to argue that average users do.
-So it should be a simple matter to determine if Chrome's Mac user b
+So it should be a simple matter to determine if Chrome's Mac user base has increased commensurately.